 - Treasurer – Creates budgets for committee events, organises ticket distribution and payment, produces the annual accounts and applies for any financial aid for events from the Inn.

-- Secretary – Forms the agenda and minutes of committee meetings, manages the committee email address, edits the student law journal and sends out notices to members as necessary.
+- Secretary – Forms the agenda and minutes of committee meetings, manages the committee email address and sends out notices to members as necessary.

 BPTC Student Representatives